ernius/plutus-cardano-samples/README.md

 - Wallet 1 and 2 makes 2 bounties with different datums in the same slot, Wallet tries to consume
 - Introduce MathBountyFilter fixing previous problem, and test again previous case

+## Guessing Game Contract

+This is the same guessing the secret word game contract as the example in the Plutus Playground, but hiding datum by hashing it.

 ## Run playground

 ### Run nix-shell in [plutus-app](https://github.com/input-output-hk/plutus-apps) repository